-The Ministry of Culture and Information Policy of Ukraine Asks International TV Broadcast Remove Russian Channels
+The Ministry of Culture and Information Policy of Ukraine Asks International TV Broadcasters to Remove Russian Channels

 The Ministry of Culture and Information Policy of Ukraine and Ukrainian media groups are calling upon international TV and cable providers to turn off Russian news channels.